xavrob/Velocity-with-Lidar-and-Raspberry-PI/README.md

 You get a very good result (diffuse reflection) with bikers, even beside the road.

-Each second a measurement means : at a velocity of 60km/h a difference of 17 meter 120km/h : 33 meter
+Each second a measurement means : at a velocity of 60km/h a difference of 17 meter; 120km/h : 33 meter
 The LIDAR works till 40 meter.
 An higher velocity is not possible to measure, without reducing the loop-time of one second.